chirpy2605/voron/V0/Tophat_Cat_Flap/README.md

 - Can't quite reach?

-- Don't want to have to open the cam lock?
+- Don't want to have to open the cam locks?

+- Don't want to lose *all* that chamber heat?

 #### You need a Tophat Cat Flap!